- The Church Hill Lookout

 Bill's passing is a tremendous loss for our community.
 I will miss him dearly, and I take comfort in the enduring legacy he leaves behind in the city he so thoughtfully served.

 In late October 2025, Avula re-upped Richmond’s Vision Zero pledge, which commits the city to eliminate road fatalities and serious injuries by 2030.
-The city’s Vision Zero dashboard indicates 12 people have been killed on Richmond streets this year, but it was last updated July 2025.
-Reporting from The Richmonder in late October suggests that figure was closer to 17 at that point.
+The city’s Vision Zero dashboard indicates 12 people have been killed on Richmond streets this year, but it was last updated July 2025, which is the last time the Virginia Department of Transportation updated its own dataset, upon which the city’s relies.
+Signer told The Lookout that this year through December 29th, Richmond had seen 22 total traffic fatalities citywide, 13 of which involved pedestrians.

 🤝 Help fund The Lookout!